-A surgical mask, also known as a medical face mask, is intended to be worn by health professionals during healthcare procedures.
+A medical face mask is intended to be worn by health professionals during healthcare procedures.
 Surgical masks are intended to prevent infections in patients and treating personnel by catching bacterias in liquid droplets and aerosols from the wearer’s mouth and nose.
-There is a predominance of evidence that surgical masks protect both the wearer and persons near the wearer from the spreading of viruses.
+There is a predominance of evidence that medical face masks protect both the wearer and persons near the wearer from the spreading of viruses.

 About Face Masks